shakoorfarhan/fullstack-development/README.md

 Now start react application with command **npm start**.
 All pages and links will work as expected, the loading can take few seconds due to async calls and the time depends upon your internet speed.

 **Note: After editing user you'll be redirected back to home page ('/' path) and you won't see updated changes in the list.
-So in order to sync these changes press button  'refresh users'**
+So in order to sync these changes refresh the page'**